christenchung/Dementia-Risk-Dashboard/README.md

 ### MMSE

-*	Poor MMSE performance has the strongest correlation with dementia presence and degree (p < 0.05 for both).
-Scoring 1.5-7 points lower from prior MMSE correlates with dementia at any stage.
-* Although a normal MMSE score is considered to be 25+ out of 30, patients with mild dementia scored greater than 25.
-There is a discrepancy in AD classification and MMSE score.
-Tunnel vision of numeric thresholds (such as MMSE score of 25+) ignores the asymptomatic, early stages of AD.
-Delaying diagnosis contribute to significant economic burden.
-* Instead, early diagnosis can be facilitated by examining changes to MMSE performance, even if the score is considered normal (25 or above).
-* Early AD was diagnosed in patients, 90% of whom scored 25+ on the MMSE.
-80% of the newly diagnosed did worse on the MMSE.
-* Those in the early stages of dementia had appearantly normal MMSE scores, but most were found to have worsened MMSE performance.
-Thus, it is worth looking at MMSE score change.
-* Most saw a score change of 0 to -3 points, with the average being -1.4 points.
+* MMSEs (Mini-Mental Status Exams) assess dementia and can easily be done by health care providers.
+* Dementia was most associated with how subjects did on MMSEs.
+When comparing scores of past MMSEs, doing worse was associated with future dementia diagnosis, even if the subject had no apparent cognitive impairment at that time.
+* MMSE change predicts future AD more reliably than focusing on a 'normal' MMSE score.
+Those that developed AD were found to do worse on subsequent MMSEs, despite still scoring 'normally'.
+* Worsening MMSE performance is associated with increasing AD severity.
+* Change in MMSE from about 1-3 points may predict AD or its exacerbation.
-* MMSE score trends can demonstrate early AD in asymptomatic patients with MMSE greater than 25.
+* MMSE trends can be used to in AD prediction and gauging severity, especially in those appearing asymptomatic.
-* In addition to predicting onset of AD, MMSE can also be used for AD classification between early versus later stages (p < 0.05).
+* Further analysis of MMSE change as a tool for early diagnosis could possibly save patients, families, and health care systems from further economic burden.

 ### Brain volume

-* Brain atrophy disrupts neural connections, directly impairing cognition and exacerbating dementia severity.
-* Brain atrophy, or decreased brain volume, is associated with AD presence and severity.
-* Brain volume can predict presence or absence of AD as well as categorizing early versus late stages of AD.
-* As AD advances, brain atrophy increases at an even faster rate.
-In early to moderate AD, there was 4-5% reduction in brain volume.
-Net reduction in severe AD was 9%.
+* In AD, brain degeneration leads to decreased brain volume.
+* Reduction in brain volume is associated with worsening dementia.
+In later stages, volume loss occurs at a faster rate.
+* Earlier stages have a 4-5% reduction in brain volume.
+As disease progresses, brain volume decreased by 9%.
+* Brain volume can be used to in AD prediction and gauging severity, similar to MMSE.
     <img width="1074" height="680" alt="Screenshot 2025-11-25 at 11 16 24 AM" src="https://github.com/user-attachments/assets/56de9b69-d1f0-42c6-b707-7d3e3bde62d2" />
     <img width="1686" height="519" alt="Screenshot 2025-11-25 at 9 03 36 AM" src="https://github.com/user-attachments/assets/3e9b14b8-4492-46d5-9892-cf7d362cddd0" />

 ### Age

-* There is a proportional relationship between increasing age and dementia severity, though this is not as strong as dementia's relationship with MMSE and brain volume.
+* There is an association between increasing age and dementia.
-* While age weakly correlates with dementia diagnosis versus no dementia, age is not useful in classifying various AD stages (p > 0.05).
+* Age may be used to assess AD presence but not severity.
+MMSE and brain volume are more reliable in disease stage classification.
-* The average age of dementia patients was 76, with 67% of dementia patients are within ages 70-84.
-Given that r of age and AD presence is 0.3, those over the age of 76, with worsening MMSE performance, may likely have some degree of AD currently or in the future.
+* Subjects with dementia had an average age of 76.
+Subjects over 76 years old with worsening MMSE scores may likely have some degree of AD currently or in the future.

 ## Recommendations